avsurganov/ItinGen/README.md

 sudo apt-get install -y mongodb
 ```

-Run the python server using the command:
+Run the python server locating in `itinerary` using the command:
 ```
 python server.py
 ```